5 Years 6 Months

 The BVSc degree course applications are available either online from the University website or offline by visiting the university's Admissions Office.
 In addition, some colleges may conduct interviews before admissions to check if students have good communication skills.

 Candidates applying for this program should have all the necessary documents before the entrance test, such as class 12 results and ID verification.

 The selection process for the courses under BVSc in India is usually the same irrespective of the specialization.
 Generally, once the application for the course is received, colleges decide on the final selection of the candidates based on the marks obtained by them in the entrance exams.
 Additionally, the merit obtained by the candidates in their undergraduate degrees also plays an important role.

-A Bachelor's of Veterinary Science is an undergraduate degree that shares a deep knowledge of medicine involving the medical discipline, medical diagnostic, and the study of treatment or prevention of animal diseases.
+A Bachelor of Veterinary Science is an undergraduate degree that shares a deep knowledge of medicine involving the medical discipline, medical diagnosis, and the study of treatment or prevention of animal diseases.

-So, the students who find interest in any of the mentioned specializations or want to study about treating, and helping all kinds of animals like dogs, cats, cows, buffalos as well as wild animals, birds, and reptiles can go for this course.
+So, the students who find interest in any of the mentioned specializations or want to study about treating, and helping all kinds of animals like dogs, cats, cows, and buffalos, as well as wild animals, birds, and reptiles, can go for this course.

-BVSc course provides the benefit to the students that if they can't give their proper time in studying the cause of their work and jobs responsibility can pursue this course in any of the three modes - Full-time, Online and the Distance-time.
+BVSc course provides the benefit to the students that if they can't give their proper time in studying the cause of their work and job responsibilities can pursue this course in any of the three modes - Full-time, Online, and Distance-time.

 Full-time BVSc is a 5.5 years course in which the average fee structure ranges from INR 10,000 to 2 LPA.
 The students need to give their proper time to study for this full-time mode.
 There are many colleges that provide this course such as Apollo College Of Veterinary Medicine (ACVM), Mahatma Gandhi Veterinary College (MGVC), Bharatpur, etc.